 Calculate your net worth at least once a year to check if you’re becoming poorer or richer over time.

-Take the sum of your cash, and all your other assets that you can easily convert to cash within a few days; then subtract the short-term liabilities that you have.
+Take the sum of your cash and all the other assets that you can easily convert to cash within a few days; then subtract the short-term liabilities that you have.

 If the result is positive, then it can be said that you’re liquid.
-If it’s negative, then you’re in a bit of financial trouble because it’s an early sign that you might not be able to pay your financial obligations in the near future.
+If it’s negative, then you’re in a bit of financial trouble because it’s an early sign that you might not be able to pay your financial obligations soon.

 Save more money, and pay your debts, to achieve liquidity.

 When money is borrowed, debt occurs and the borrower is expected to pay back with a higher amount than what he initially got.
 The difference is called the interest.